microsoft/playwright/docs/src/api/class-selectors.md

     current working directory.
 Optional.
   - `content` ?<[string]> Raw script content.
 Optional.

 Script that evaluates to a selector engine instance.
+The script is evaluated in the page context.

 ### param: Selectors.register.script
 * since: v1.8
 * langs: java
 - `script` <[string]|[path]>

 Script that evaluates to a selector engine instance.
+The script is evaluated in the page context.

 ### option: Selectors.register.script
 * since: v1.8
 * langs: csharp
 - `script` <[string]>

 Script that evaluates to a selector engine instance.
+The script is evaluated in the page context.

 ### option: Selectors.register.path
 * since: v1.8
 * langs: csharp
 - `path` <[path]>

 Script that evaluates to a selector engine instance.
+The script is evaluated in the page context.

 ### option: Selectors.register.contentScript
 * since: v1.8